-Most other hosts provide this option for free, however, some (ahem, BlueHost) will charge you up $150 per site.
+Most other hosts provide this option for free as well.
+A few exceptions (ahem, BlueHost) will charge you up to $150 per site.
 So it’s nice to see that despite their inexpensive competitive approach, they’re not nickel-and-diming customers to make up for it.

 Also, they’ll throw in a free domain name too.